vscode-restructuredtext/vscode-restructuredtext/README.md

 The initial idea was brought from [Thomas Haakon Townsend's ReStructured Text Previewer](https://marketplace.visualstudio.com/items?itemName=tht13.rst-vscode), but soon after moving fully to Sphinx, this extension becomes its own beast.

 ### IntelliSense
-The IntelliSense support is provided by the new [reStructuredText Language Server](https://restructuredtext.net).
+The IntelliSense support is provided by the reStructuredText Language Server.